mbrazeau/MorphyWeb/userguide.md

 * `?` Signifies missing data in all categories (applicable or inapplicable)
 * `+` Signifies 'unknown' defined here to be: "applicable, but of unknown state".
 This could be, for instance, the colour, of a structure known in a fossil.

+## Handling the gap state:

+By default, Morphy treats the gap symbol in the data as inapplicable under the algorithm by Brazeau, Guillerme, and Smith (2019).
+However, it is possible to set the gap symbol to be treated either as missing or as an extra state.
+Simply use the `gap` command with either `inapplicable`, `missing`, or `state`.

 ## Setting the parsimony type:

 Characters are unordered by default.
 To set characters to ordered parsimony, simply use the `ordered` command followed by an equals sign and the space-separated list of character numbers (the first character 1).
 For instance: